aenniw/ctf-stash/www.thecatch.cz/round-1/springpeace/README.md

 #### Challenge:

-ATTENTION: THE FILE HAS BEEN CHANGED, DOWNLOAD NEW FILE springpeace.zip Agent, 'M' has received an email from Elbonia regarding peace conference scheduled for the next spring.
+Agent, 'M' has received an email from Elbonia regarding peace conference scheduled for the next spring.
 Her antivirus didn't detect anything dangerous, but as she's a complete paranoiac, she requires you to investigate the attached document.
 Pw for the zipfile:infected This message will self destruct in about 4 weeks! [springpeace.zip](./springpeace.zip)

 ---